How to Volunteer

 All volunteers must complete four hours of Essential Shelter Help (non-animal handling tasks) before they are able to work with animals.

-- All volunteers must be willing to commit to a minimum of 6 hours of service each month for at least 6 months.
+- All volunteers must be willing to commit to a minimum of 6 hours of service each month for at least 6 months, ideally the same 2-hour shift per week.

-- To defray costs and not take away from the animals in our care, volunteers must pay a one-time $25 commitment fee, which covers the cost of the t-shirt and training.
+- To defray costs and not take away from the animals in our care, volunteers are asked to pay a one-time $25 commitment fee, which covers the cost of the t-shirt and training.

 Available Volunteer Opportunities